Well, I Did It Again! I Traded for Another Used Rv, a Motorhome.

 OK, I do need to explain a few things about my wife and I.

 We have been into the camping world for .....
 OMG, over 45 years.
-I never add it up before, but we got our first camper; a used 16-foot teardrop-shaped Shasta, I think.
+I never added it up before, but our first camper was a used 16-foot teardrop-shaped Shasta, a '56 model I think.

-We had two kids at the time, with one of them in diapers.
+We had two kids at the time, with one of them in diapers and getting a camper should never have been an option for us, but .... we love camping.

-And, as small as that camper was, we loved getting out of the house and seeing little pieces of America, staying mostly in state parks or other cheap campgrounds.
+The reality for my wife and I was that small as our little camper was, we loved getting out of the house and seeing little pieces of America and we camped then mostly in state parks or other cheap campgrounds.

-Over the years, we had other campers, all larger than that first one, Travel Trailers, fifth-wheelers, and Motorhomes.
+Over the years, we had other campers, all larger than that first little Shasta; there have been Travel Trailers, fifth-wheelers, and Motorhomes at one time or another.

 And until we suddenly became too "Crazy?
 Stupid?
 Dumb?
-UnCool? (or whatever ti was they thought of us as they got into their teens) we were a happy family enjoying the world of camping.
+UnCool? (or whatever it was our kids thought of us as they got into their teens we were a happy family enjoying the world of camping.

-My first Motorhome was a used1996 Pace-Arrow Vision.
+Our first Motorhome was a very used 1996 Pace-Arrow Vision.
 It was rough, inside and out, but everything functioned.

-As I said, that first Motorhome wasn't much to look at, but we had some good times in it.
+As I said, that first Motorhome wasn't much to look at, but we did have some good times in it.

-So, I will admit that over the years since we owned that Pace Arrow RV, we have owned five others, in varying sizes and with varying levels of luxury accessories,
+So, I will admit that over the years since we once owned that Pace Arrow RV, we have owned five other motorhomes,; all in varying sizes and with varying levels of luxury accessories,

-So, before you read on, accept the fact that we are hard core RVers, even at our age.
-Its in our bones by now, I guess.
+So, before you read on, accept the fact that we are hard core RV owners and travelers, even now with us in our Senior years.
+It must be something in our bones, I guess.

-Traveling all of those years around the country in an RV wasn't all lollipops ad flowers though.
-Things can happen to you and your RV, so you need to be ever vigilant in your travels.
+Traveling all of those years around the country in an RV wasn't all lollipops and roses though.
+Things can happen to you and your RV, so you need to be ever vigilant in your travels to keep things working properly.

-I say the hard way because i was afraid of nothing and my arrogance caused a lot of unnecessary damage to that old Pace Arrow RV and others that I later owned.
+I say the hard way because i was never afraid that something might break on my RV and my arrogance caused a few unnecessary breakdowns while we owned that old Pace Arrow RV and even a few others that I later owned.

 - I bent two storage doors cutting too close to a concrete-filled steel post at a gas station that was there just to protect their gas pumps from idiot like me.